Las Vegas Plastic Surgery

 • Talk to your veterinarian for advice about dog behavior that will help prevent similar incidents in the future.

 The American Veterinary Medical Association has excellent resourses.
-If you have children or spend time with them in situations where dogs are present, please download the free, bilingual dog bite prevention activity/coloring book.
 Education and awareness about dog bites is key so that children can interact with doggies and lower their risk of getting hurt.